vijayst/react-es6-starter/README.md

 # volunteer
-React / Express scaffolding for ES6 code.
-Gulp task runner which uses browserify and nodemon for automatic refresh.
+* React / Express scaffolding with ES6 code.
+* Gulp task runner which uses browserify and nodemon for automatic refresh.
+* Redux for implementing flux pattern.